-Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations ezetimibe/ simvastatin Tablet: 10/10 mg 10/20 mg 10/40 mg 10/80 mg Hyperlipidemia: Adjunct to diet to reduce elevated TC, LDL-C, apo B, TG, and non-HDL-C levels and to increase HDL-C in patients with primary hypercholesterolemia and mixed dyslipidemia, reduce TC and LDL-C in patients with HoFH as an adjunct to other lipid lowering treatments or if such treatments are unavailable: Tablet: initial, 10/10 or 10/20 mg once daily; maintenance, 10/10 to 10/40 mg/day ritonavir, darunavir + ritonavir, or fosamprenair alone or with ritonavir: Do not exceed 10/20 mg once daily.
-For patients taking nelfinavir: Do not exceed 10/40 mg once daily.
-After initiation and/or upon titration, lipid levels should be analyzed within two or more weeks and dosage adjusted accordingly.
-Decrease dose of VYTORIN by 50% if initiating lomitapide.
-VYTORIN dosage should not exceed 10/20 mg once day (or 10/40 mg once daily for patients who have previously taken simvastatin 80 mg once day chronically, e.g., for 12 months or more, without evidence of muscle toxicity) while taking lomitapide.
-May be administered with or without food.
+Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations ezetimibe/ simvastatin Tablet: 10/10 mg 10/20 mg 10/40 mg 10/80 mg Hyperlipidemia: Adjunct to diet to reduce elevated TC, LDL-C, apo B, TG, and non-HDL-C levels and to increase HDL-C in patients with primary hypercholesterolemia and mixed dyslipidemia, reduce TC and LDL-C in patients with HoFH as an adjunct to other lipid lowering treatments or if such treatments are unavailable: initial 10/10 or 10/20 mg once daily; maintenance, 10/10 to 10/40 mg/day After initiation and/or upon titration, lipid levels should be analyzed within ≥ 2 weeks and dosage adjusted accordingly.
+Decrease dose of Vytorin by 50% if initiating lomitapide.
+Vytorin dosage should not exceed 10/20 mg once day (or 10/40 mg once daily for patients who have previously taken simvastatin 80 mg once day chronically, e.g., for 12 months or more, without evidence of muscle toxicity) while taking lomitapide.
+Max dose is 10/10 mg/day when used with verapamil, diltiazem, or dronedarone.
+Max dose is 10/20 mg/day when used with amiodarone, amlodipine, or ranolazine.
+Vytorin is contraindicated for use with strong CYP3A4 inhibitors, May be administered with or without food.
 Tablets should be taken in the evening.
 Due to the increased risk of myopathy, particularly during the first year of treatment, use of the 10/80 mg dose should be restricted to patients who have been taking the 10/80 mg dose chronically.
-Data as of May 6, 2019 when used with Page 15